tango-controls-hdbpp/hdbpp-timescale-project/README.md

 ## Overview

-This project consolidates several other hdbpp projects into a single repository, and acts as a location to store all support tools and services for the hdbpp deployment based on TimescaleDb.
-The project contents is contained in the following sections/folders:
+This project consolidates several other hdbpp projects into a single repository, and acts as a location to store all support tools and services for the hdbpp project based on TimescaleDb.
+Brief overview of the modules:

-* Services.
-Mainly python scripts run in Docker images to perform various functions on the database.
-* Device Servers.
-Including any device servers built for this project.
-This section also includes via sub modules device servers required for the deployment of the hdbpp project.
-Including these here allows the entire project to be built with a single command.
+### services/*

+Contains various services deployed to assist in running the hdbpp database cluster operation.
+Its recommended to use the Docker images to ease deployment.

+### device-servers/*

+External device server projects required to complete this project are included here (example Event Subscriber).
+This is also the location for any TimescaleDb centric device servers.

+### resources/*

-* Resources.
-A collection of helpful resources, such as Docker images, test scripts etc, that can allow a user to test the project quickly.
+Project resources.
+Including the HDB++ schema, TimescaleDB HDB++ Docker images, test scripts that can allow a user to test the project quickly.
-* Experimental: Any currently experimental work that is not ready for production use.

 ## Version Table